Should you have legal representation at your bail hearing?

 If you’ve been arrested and charged with a criminal act in Nevada, one of your first objectives is to get out of jail in order to be with loved ones, to go about normal life, such as your job, and to assist your attorney with your defense.
 Bail may be required in order for the court to release you pending trial.
 Bail is a monetary deposit given to the court to ensure your participation in the trial.
-Bail hearings are the venue to establish the conditions of your release from custody.
-Bail hearings may take place in conjunction with the arraignment, or it may be a stand alone hearing.
-You should have an experienced and knowledgeable lawyer to represent you at the bail hearing.
+Bail hearings are the venue to establish the conditions of your release from custody and may take place in conjunction with the arraignment, or it may be a stand alone hearing.
+You should have an experienced and knowledgeable lawyer to represent you at the hearing.

 What is the difference between an arraignment and a bail hearing?

 In the arraignment, which takes place within days of an arrest, the formal charges against you are read and given to you in written form, and you are asked to make a plea.
 Pleading not guilty will result in the court scheduling a Preliminary Hearing or a trial date.
 The next question is whether you will be released from custody in the interim.
 One of the major concerns of the court at this point is whether you will remain in their jurisdiction to appear in court at the required times, and especially whether you will appear for sentencing.

 In a bail hearing, whether associated with the arraignment or not, both the prosecutor and your defense attorney will appear, and the prosecutor will recommend a bail amount.
 Typically, the amount of bail required will increase based on the severity of the crime being charged.
 Your guilt or innocence are not the concern in the bail hearing, and you are not required to speak, however, the court will attempt to conclude whether you are either a danger to the community, and whether you present a risk of flight.

 As the court considers whether you are a danger to the community they will consider: